Washington State Fair History

-- Many big name entertainers performed at the Fair in the '80s which attracted even more people.
-Many of them returned year after year to entertain Fairgoers of all ages.
+- Many big name entertainers performed at the Fair in the '80s, which attracted even more people.
+Many of the performers returned year after year to entertain Fairgoers of all ages.

 - In 1985, the American Goat Association held their first-ever show at any fair at the Puyallup Fair.